Payment networks explained

 Credit card networks

-Credit card networks enable transactions made with credit cards to take place.
-These networks bring together cardholders, merchants, issuing banks, and acquiring banks to facilitate funds’ authorization, clearing, and settlement via credit cards.
+Card networks enable transactions made with credit or debit cards to take place.
+These networks bring together cardholders, merchants, issuers, and acquirers to facilitate funds’ authorization, clearing, and settlement via credit or debit cards.

 In the US, the four major card networks are familiar names: Visa, Mastercard, American Express, and Discover.

-Of these, Visa and Mastercard – which, collectively, lay claim to around 87% of the global credit card market share – are ‘open’ networks, while American Express and Discover are ‘closed’ networks.
-The difference is that in open networks, third parties can issue credit cards to consumers on the network’s behalf; while in closed networks, credit card companies must issue the card directly to the customer.
+Of these, Visa and Mastercard – which together lay claim to around 87% of the global credit card market share – are ‘open’ networks, while American Express and Discover are ‘closed’ networks.
+The difference is that in open networks, third parties can issue credit cards to consumers on the network’s behalf.
+That’s why most locally issued cards in the US and Europe bear the Visa or Mastercard logo.
+In contrast, in closed networks, card companies must issue the card directly to the customer.

-An EFTs is a type of transaction that, as the name – Electronic Funds Transfer – suggests, move money via digital means: between individuals, businesses, or financial institutions.
+An EFT is a type of transaction that, as the name suggests, moves money via digital means: between individuals, businesses, or financial institutions.

 EFT is a broad term encompassing a wide range of electronic transaction types, including: